emanuelefaja/habits/blog/posts/hello.md

 You can visualize your monthly progress across all your habits, and for each habit you can see your progress across the entire year plus some simple key statistics.

 There are no ads, no tracking, no analytics, no upsells, or notifications.
 This latter point is something I am thinking about, likely there will be some form of reminders in the future.

+## What's next?

+There is a [roadmap](/roadmap) where you can see what I'm working on.
+Key things are going to be adding a few more habit types, adding more visualizations within the individual habit view, and also adding notes to habit logs, which appears to be a popular feature in other habit trackers.

 I believe in starting small and focusing on the essentials.
 Rather than building a feature-packed app that tries to do everything, I want to create something that does a few things really well.